 March 7, 2016.
 Speakers: Joshua Bordin-Wosk, Attorney, Bordin, Martorell, LLP and Richard McAbee, Chief Marketing Officer, Carl Warren & Company

-At the 2016 Public Agency Risk Managers Association (PARMA) Annual Conference in Indian Wells, public sector employees gathered to learn, network and share ideas.
+At the 2016 Public Agency Risk Manages Association (PARMA) Annual Conference in Indian Wells, public sector employees gathered to learn, network and share ideas.
 This session was specific to governmental employees in California.

 Having proper travel guidelines is critical in maintaining control of governmental employee travel and expenses.
 Compensable employee travel is often a topic of discussion for every employer.